What is a Mortgage?

 The principal is the total amount of the loan given.
 For example, if an individual takes out a $250,000 mortgage to purchase a home, then the principal loan amount is $250,000.
 Lenders typically like to see a 20% down payment on the purchase of a home.
 So, if the $250,000 mortgage represents 80% of the home’s appraised value, then the homebuyers would be making a down payment of $62,500, and the total purchase price of the home would be $312,500.

 The interest is the monthly percentage added to each mortgage payment.
 Lenders and banks don’t simply loan individuals money without expecting to get something in return.
 Interest is the money a lender or bank makes back on the money they provide to homebuyers.

-The property tax the individual must pay as a homeowner.
+Mortgage payments include the property tax the individual must pay as a homeowner.
 Taxes are calculated based on the value of the home.

-Includes homeowner’s insurance, which is required by lenders to cover damage to the home (which acts as collateral), as well as the property inside of it.
+Mortgages also include homeowner’s insurance, which is required by lenders to cover damage to the home (which acts as collateral), as well as the property inside of it.
 It also covers specific mortgage insurance, which is generally required if an individual makes a down payment that is less than 20% of the home’s cost.
 Mortgage insurance is designed to protect the lender or bank if the borrower defaults on his or her loan.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
 The following resources will be helpful in furthering your financial education: